Anterograde amnesia: Other memory systems

 A limited number of cases have been described in which patients with damage to other parts of the brain acquired anterograde amnesia.
 Easton and Parker observed damage to either the hippocampus or the surrounding cortices does not seem to result in severe amnesia in primate models.
 They suggested damage to the hippocampus and surrounding structures alone does not explain the amnesia they saw in patients, or increasing damage does not correlate with the degree of impairment.

-Furthermore, the data do not explain the dichotomy that exists in the MTL memory system between episodic and semantic memory.
+The data does not explain the dichotomy that exists in the MTL memory system between episodic and semantic memory.
 To demonstrate their hypothesis, they used a primate model with damage to the basal forebrain.
 They proposed that the disruption of neurons that project from the basal forebrain to the MTL are responsible for some of the impairment in anterograde amnesia.
-Easton and Parker also reported MRI scans of patients with severe anterograde amnesia showed damage beyond to cortical areas around the hippocampus and amygdala (a region of brain involved in emotions) and to surrounding white matter (white matter in the brain consists of axons, long projections of neuronal cell bodies).
+Easton and Parker also reported MRI scans of patients with severe anterograde amnesia showed damage beyond to cortical areas around the hippocampus and amygdala (a region of brain involved in emotions) and to surrounding white matter.
+White matter in the brain consists of axons, long projections of neuronal cell bodies.

 Another case described the onset of anterograde amnesia as a result of cell death in the fornix, another structure that carries information from the hippocampus to the structures of the limbic system and the diencephalon.
-The patient in this case did not show any disconnection syndrome, which is unexpected since the structures involved divide the brain hemispheres (both sides of her brain were able to communicate).
+The patient in this case did not show any disconnection syndrome, which is unexpected since the structures involved divide the brain hemispheres.
+Both sides of her brain were able to communicate.
 Instead, she showed signs of amnesia.
 The final diagnosis was made by MRI.
-This particular amnesic syndrome is difficult to diagnose and often is misdiagnosed by physicians as an acute psychiatric disorder.
+This particular amnesic syndrome is difficult to diagnose and is often misdiagnosed by physicians as an acute psychiatric disorder.

 Reorganization of memory

 When there is damage to just one side of the MTL, there is opportunity for normal functioning or near-normal function for memories.
 Neuroplasticity describes the ability of the cortex to remap when necessary.
 Remapping can occur in cases like the one above and with time the patient can recover and become more skilled at memory retention.
 A case report describing a patient who had two lobectomies – in the first, doctors removed part of her right MTL first because of seizures originating from the region, and later her left because she developed a tumor – demonstrates this.

 This case is unique because it is the only one in which both sides of the MTL were removed at different times.
 The authors observed that the patient was able to recover some ability to learn when she had only one MTL, but observed the deterioration of function when both sides of the MTL were affected.
 The reorganization of brain function for epileptic patients has had limited investigation, but imaging results show that it may occur.